-Blue Badge Insurance know that most insurers don’t understand disabilities and often quote higher premiums.
+Blue Badge Insurance know that most insurers don’t understand disability and often quote higher premiums.
 Mistakenly, they consider disability permit users to be high-risk drivers.

 Not so with us.
 As Australia’s first independence and disability insurance specialist, Blue Badge understands this space.
 We know disability permit holders are generally safer drivers who represent a lower risk and we think they deserve to be rewarded with lower prices.

 Find out more about our car insurance for disability parking permit holders here.